 - 41. Interpretation (Chapter 4). - 42.
 Requirement for designated persons and related persons to report suspicious transactions. - 43.
-(Repealed) Requirement for designated persons to report transactions connected with places designated under section 32. - 44.
+Requirement for designated persons to report transactions connected with places designated under section 32.
+(Repealed) - 44.
 Defence internal reporting procedures. - 45.
 Use of reported and other information in investigations. - 46.
 Disclosure not required in certain circumstances. - 47.
 Disclosure not to be treated as breach.

-- 48. Interpretation (Chapter 5). - 49.
+- 48. Interpretation (Chapter5). - 49.
 Tipping off. - 50.
 Defence disclosure to customer in case of direction or order to suspend service or transaction. - 51.
 Defences disclosures within undertaking or group. - 52.
 Defences other disclosures between institutions or professionals. - 53.
 Defences other disclosures.

 - 54. Internal policies and procedures and training. - 55.
 Keeping of records by designated persons.
-3

 - 56. Measures for retrieval of information relating to business relationships. - 57.
-Application of certain requirements to branches and subsidiaries in non-Member States. - 57A.
-Additional measures where implementation of policies and procedures is not possible

-- 58. Anonymous accounts. - 59.
+Group-wide policies and procedures. - 57A.
+Additional measures where implementation of policies and procedures is not possible. - 58.
+Anonymous accounts. - 59.
 Relationships between credit institutions and shell banks.

 - 60. Meaning of "competent authority". - 61.
 Agreements between competent authorities where more than one applicable. - 62.
 Meaning of "State competent authority". - 63.
-General functions of competent authorities. - 64.
+General functions of competent authorities. - 63A.
+Supervision - 63B.
+Co-operation with Member State competent authorities. - 63C.
+Supervision by competent authorities. - 63D.
+Duties of competent authorities. - 64.
 Application of other enactments. - 65.
 Annual reporting. - 66.
 Request to bodies to provide names, addresses and other information relating to designated persons. - 67.
 Direction to furnish information or documents. - 68.
 Direction to provide explanation of documents. - 69.
 Purpose of direction under section 67 or 68. - 70.
 Self-incrimination (sections 67 and 68). - 71.
 Direction to designated person to comply with obligations under this Part. - 72.
 Appointment of authorised officers. - 73.
 Warrant of appointment. - 74.
 Powers may only be exercised for assisting State competent authority. - 75.
 General power of authorised officers to enter premises. - 76.
 Entry into residential premises only with permission or warrant. - 77.
 Power of authorised officers to do things at premises. - 78.
 Entry to premises and doing of things under warrant. - 79.
 Authorised officer may be accompanied by others. - 80.
 Offence to obstruct, interfere or fail to comply with request. - 81.
-Self-incrimination questions of authorised officers. - 82.
-Production of documents or information not required in certain circumstances.
+Self-incrimination questions of authorised officers.

-83. Disclosure or production not to be treated as breach or to affect lien.
+- 81. Self-incrimination questions of authorised officers. - 82.
+Production of documents or information not required in certain circumstances. - 83.
+Disclosure or production not to be treated as breach or to affect lien.